Do you know a woman who is being abused? A legal rights handbook

 If you are worried about your safety, you might need to apply for a restraining order or an order for exclusive possession of the matrimonial home.
 Part 6 has more information about protection orders.

-You might also want to involve the police.
-If this happens, you could become involved with the criminal court system.
+If the police are involved, you may have to deal with the criminal court system.
 Parts 4 and 5 have more information about the criminal law process.

 If you are new to Canada, you might be in the middle of an immigration or refugee process.
 This process could be affected if you leave your partner.
 Part 8 has more information about immigration issues.